irene2mana-T3A2-2023/SakuraPantryDocs/README.md

 3. As a user, I want to be able to search products by keywords, which allows me to find specific pantry items effortlessly.
 This will save me time and ensure that I quickly locate the products I'm looking for.

-4. As a user, I would like a password recovery feature.
+4. As a user, I want a password recovery feature.
 As I do online shopping daily, I often forget my passwords.

 5. As a user, I want a website with a responsive design.
 I use my smartphone to access websites, search for products and browse information.
 If a website supports responsive design, the information is organised and intuitive without forcing me to scroll or zoom.